Video and Model Details

 Then with the press of a button, an electric motor lowered the capstone into place.
 60,000 people then participated in the Hosanna shout, and the congregation sang “The Spirit of God Like a Fire is Burning.”
 The Union Glee Club then sang “The Temple Ode.”

-Francis M. Lyman of the twelve Apostles then proposed that, believeing the President’s council to be the word of the lord, the assembladge pledge themselves individually and collectively to finish the interior of the building within one year, thus allowing the temple to be dedicated forty years to the day of its commencement.
-The Tabernacle Choir then sang “Song of the REdeemed.” and George Q. Cannon gave the Benediction.
+Francis M. Lyman of the twelve Apostles then proposed that, believing the President’s council to be the word of the lord, the assemblage pledge themselves individually and collectively to finish the interior of the building within one year, thus allowing the temple to be dedicated forty years to the day of its commencement.
+The Tabernacle Choir then sang “Song of the Redeemed.” and George Q. Cannon gave the Benediction.

 The angel Moroni Statue was placed on the top of the capstone after the ceremonies, and was unveiled at 3:10 PM.

-There were 3 other temples in use when the Salt Lake Temple was dedicated.
+There were 3 other temples in use when the Salt Lake Temple was dedicated, The St. George Utah, Logan Utah, and Manti Utah Temples.

 1962 temple bombing

-Entryway on the annex is expanded and remodeled.
+Entryway on the annex is expanded and remodeled again.
 The project was designed by FFKR Architects and Planners II.

 |TEMPLE PRESIDENT||YEARS SERVED|